 BSC Expansion Project

-The “air bubble” domed field house at Bielenberg Sports Center (BSC) has a life expectancy of 15 to 20 years and it kicked off its 17th indoor season in January 2012.
-The interior “turf” is wearing thin and needs to be replaced, the doors and lighting need upgrading, and the exterior fabric on the bubble is nearing the end of its useful life.
+The “air bubble” domed field house at Bielenberg Sports Center (BSC) had a life expectancy of 15 to 20 years and it kicked off its 17th indoor season in January 2012.
+The interior “turf” was wearing thin and needed to be replaced, the doors and lighting needed upgrading, and the exterior fabric on the bubble was nearing the end of its useful life.

-The City Council has approved a $21.8 million proposal to remove and replace the domed field house with a larger, permanent building.
 The city’s population has doubled since the “dome” opened in 1995 and an expanded facility – from its current 50,000 square feet to approximately 90,000 square feet – will better serve residents now and as the city continues to grow.
-Construction is scheduled to begin in April 2013.
-The expanded facility would open in spring 2014.

-The field house is primarily used by the local athletic association for soccer and indoor baseball/softball.
-The public also uses the walking/running track.
+The Minnesota United FC and the City of Woodbury have announced a partnership to make the 320-acre Bielenberg Sports Center the official training facility for the professional soccer club, beginning in 2014.
+The field house was primarily used by the local athletic associations for soccer and indoor baseball/softball.
+The public also used the walking/running track.
 The expanded facility will increase capacity during high-peak times, create additional space for new programs/activities such as football and lacrosse, and allow for community-wide events.